 Considering the space is 42 feet long, 20 inches narrow, and really close to the pool, we were very limited with what we could plant.
 Ideally, we wanted something to cover the wall (for aesthetic purposes), stay compact, manageable, minimal shedding, and wouldn’t get over-grown or cause root damage to our pool and patio.
 We researched and researched and ultimately decided on creating a jasmine vine trellis!

-Lastly, we purchased 13 jasmine vines and planted one at each diamond point.
+THIRD, We planted 13 jasmine vines at each diamond bottom point.
 For reference, they are planted about 10 inches away from the wall and were already 3-4 feet tall at the time of purchase so we simply just wrapped them around the trellis wire and used floral wire to secure them where needed.

 I hope this helps you with creating your own trellis wall!